ethanlake/local-decoders/README.md

 local-decoders
 =====
-code relating to the construction and analysis of 1) Tsirelson's 1d memory [1] and its generalizations, and 2) a local Tsirelson-inspired decoder for the 2d toric code. work done jointly with Shankar Balasubramanian and Margarita Davydova.
+code relating to the construction and analysis of 1) Tsirelson's 1d memory [1] and its generalizations, and 2) a local Tsirelson-inspired decoder for the 2d toric code. work done jointly with Shankar Balasubramanian and Margarita Davydova [2].

 main files
 =====